Guts World Tour: North America

-The show received rave reviews from critics.
-ABC News classified the tour as one of the best and biggest of 2024.
+The show received rave reviews from critics; ABC News classified it as one of the best and biggest of 2024.
 Tomás Mier of Rolling Stone stated that "Rodrigo cemented her position in pop culture as a generation-defining artist.
-As a rockstar, and as an energy-filled idol that is only just beginning her career".
+As a rockstar, and as an energy-filled idol that is only just beginning her career."
 Niki Kottmann of Desert Sun said that the concert did a good job of showcasing Rodrigo's various talents beyond just singing and songwriting.

 Critics praised Rodrigo's blending of theatrical performances and music.

 In The New York Times, Jon Caramanica complimented Rodrigo's performance, which he praised for "the perfection and order of musical theater to the pop-punk and piano ballads her songs alternate with".
 Eric Fuller of Forbes praised Rodrigo for commanding the stage with "tremendous stage presence, abundant energy and the rare combination of humility in how she recognizes her crowd while belting out power pop rock songs she created".
-Variety's Chris Willman lauded Rodrigo for being "equally, proficiently gifted in the areas of singing, songcraft, self-revelation and the fine art of rocking out".
+Varietys Chris Willman lauded Rodrigo for being "equally, proficiently gifted in the areas of singing, songcraft, self-revelation and the fine art of rocking out".

-For Los Angeles Times, Mikael Wood commended the singer's vocals stating that "the production never overwhelmed [her] performance, which showcased her strong live vocals", while Philip Cosores of Uproxx wrote that Rodrigo is "establishing herself as an artist that one generation will grow up with, and another can appreciate with a sense of nostalgia and camaraderie".
+For Los Angeles Times, Mikael Wood commended the singer's vocals, stating that "the production never overwhelmed [her] performance, which showcased her strong live vocals", while Philip Cosores of Uproxx wrote that Rodrigo is "establishing herself as an artist that one generation will grow up with, and another can appreciate with a sense of nostalgia and camaraderie".
 Writing for The Arizona Republic, Ed Masley called Rodrigo a "gifted lyricist whose finest work speaks to the human condition with a winning blend of brutal-out-here honesty and wit", while declaring "if anyone is keeping rock alive in 2024, I'm just glad I got to see her concert".